lmaughan921/experience-manager-brand-portal.en/help/using/troubleshoot-parallel-publishing.md

 ### Clean-up existing Brand Portal publish configurations {#clean-up-existing-config}

-Most of the times when publish is not working, the reason is that the user who is publishing (mac-&lt;tenantid&gt;-replication) doesn't have the latest private key, and hence publish fails with "401 unauthorized" and no other error is reported in replication agent logs.
-You might want to avoid troubleshooting and create a new config instead.
-For the new config to work properly, you should clean up the following from AEM author setup:
+Most of the times when publishing is not working, the reason can be that the user who is publishing (mac-&lt;tenantid&gt;-replication) doesn't have the latest private key, and hence publish fails with "401 unauthorized" and no other error is reported in replication agent logs.
+You might want to avoid troubleshooting and create a new configuration instead.
+For the new configuration to work properly, you should clean up the following from AEM author setup:

-1. go to localhost:4502/crx/de (assumes you are running author on localhost:4502):
+1. go to [!UICONTROL localhost:4502/crx/de] (assumes you are running author instance on [!UICONTROL localhost:4502]):
-   i delete /etc/replication/agents.author/mp_replication&#42;
+   i delete [!UICONTROL /etc/replication/agents.author/mp_replication&#42];
-   ii delete /etc/  cloudservices /mediaportal/&lt;config_name&gt;
+   ii delete [!UICONTROL /etc/cloudservices/mediaportal/&lt;config_name&gt];

-2. go to localhost:4502/useradmin:
+2. go to [!UICONTROL localhost:4502/useradmin]:
-   i search for user mac-&lt;tenantid&gt;-replication
+   i search for user [!UICONTROL mac-&lt;tenantid&gt;-replication]
    ii delete this user

 Now the system is all cleaned up.
-Now you can attempt creating a new  cloudservice  config and still use the already existing JWT application in [https://legacy-oauth.cloud.adobe.io/](https://legacy-oauth.cloud.adobe.io/).
+Now you can attempt creating a new  cloudservice  config and still use the already existing [!DNL JWT] application in [https://legacy-oauth.cloud.adobe.io/](https://legacy-oauth.cloud.adobe.io/).
 There is no need to create a new application, rather just the public key needs to be updated from the newly created cloud config.

 ## Developer connection JWT application tenant visibility issue {#developer-connection-jwt-application-tenant-visibility-issue}

-If on [https://legacy-oauth.cloud.adobe.io/](https://legacy-oauth.cloud.adobe.io/), all the  orgs  (tenants) for which the current users hold system administrator are listed.
+If on [!UICONTROL https://legacy-oauth.cloud.adobe.io/](https://legacy-oauth.cloud.adobe.io/), all the  orgs  (tenants) for which the current users hold system administrator are listed.
 If you don't find the org name here or you can't create an application for a required tenant here, please check if you have sufficient (system administrator) rights to do this.

-There is one known issue on this UI that for any tenant only top 10 applications are visible.
+There is one known issue on this user interface that for any tenant only top 10 applications are visible.
 When you create the application, stay on that page and bookmark the URL.
-You don't need to go to applications listing page and find out the application you created. you can hit this bookmarked URL directly and update/delete the application whenever needed.
+You don't need to go to the listing page of the application and find the application that you created.
+You can hit this bookmarked URL directly and update/delete the application whenever needed.

-The JWT application might not be listed appropriately.
-It is, therefore, advised to note/ bookmark the URL while creating JWT application.
+The [!DNL JWT] application might not be listed appropriately.
+It is, therefore, advised to note/bookmark the URL while creating JWT application.

 ## Running Configuration stops working {#running-configuration-stops-working}